anjnir123/http-error-code-Testcases/README.md

-# http-error-code-Testcases
+# http-error-code-Testcases with Selenium

-Automated testing of browser response to various HTTP status codes (404, 500, 403, etc.) using Python, Selenium, and requests.
+This Python script uses Selenium and the requests library to automate browser testing of various HTTP status codes.